33eyes/trackers-analysis/02_set_research_questions.md

 - Tracking the data yourself
   - This can be as simple as a spreadsheet, or even pen and paper, where you enter daily values for a couple of months.
   - This approach is more manual and cumbersome, but it is also the most customizable.
 You can start a spreadsheet that tracks your daily answers to any question you want.
   - You can use Google Forms to set up your own custom personal tracker and fill it out on your smartphone.
-For details on how to set it up, see the example below.

 >#### Example: potential supplemental data sources
+>I am missing the following data needed for my research goal:
+>analysis role | the needed supplemental data
+>--- | ---
+>response | data that captures my mood or how I feel
+>explanatory | more detailed qualitative data on exercise, e.g., the type of exercise
+>explanatory | hobbies, work habits, other life events and stressors
+>control | weather
+>control | environmental factors
+>
+>
+>I can collect the weather and environmental factors like air quality from publicly available data sources.
+The remaining missing pieces are all based on my individual behaviors and subjective assessments, and the only way to collect data on them is to track them somehow.
+>
+>I could try to find existing tracker apps to collect that data, but because I am interested in so many different kinds of data, that would mean finding and using a bunch of different apps, which can become unwieldy.
+In this case I think it is easier to create one solution to capture all the data I need rather than use a long list of tracker apps.
+Doing so also gives me the benefit of setting up my tracker however I want and not being limited by what is allowed in a given app.

+#### Collect supplemental data

+##### How to make your own personal tracker for anything you want with Google Forms